Current-rate comparison

 Is a fixed indexed annuity better than a fixed annuity?

 A fixed indexed annuity may be better when index-linked upside is worth the extra rules.
 A fixed annuity may be better when the goal is a simple stated rate.
-This page shows the current FIA metric at 25% and the current 5-year MYGA rate at 6.65%.
+This page shows a current FIA strategy input at 14% and the current 5-year MYGA guaranteed rate at 6.65%; those two numbers are not the same kind of yield.

 Is an FIA cap the same as a MYGA rate?